 - The Awkward Zombie comic in the illustration for this trope.

-- A variation: Big Ears has an axe which is enchanted so it will pass harmlessly through paladins rather than harming them.
+- Big Ears has an axe which is enchanted so it will pass harmlessly through paladins rather than harming them.
 When the party fight Kore, Thaco has him throw the axe at Kore with a rope attached to it.
 The axe pulls the rope through Kore, but Thaco cuts the rope before it passes through completely, removing the enchantment and leaving part of the rope trapped painfully in Kore's body.

 - Exploited in Crowley by the character of the same name to kill a demon, the spell has mass displacement so only the demon is hurt when Crowley teleports inside him and rips his way out.